The life of a Professional Ballerina

 Becoming a professional ballerina is a challenging and demanding process that requires years of consistent practice and dedication.
 It is essential to have a healthy and balanced diet that provides the body with the essential nutrients and energy needed for long, vigorous rehearsals and performances.
-A professional ballerina needs to practice at least 6-8 hours a day to keep their body agile and strong.
-Furthermore, it is important to keep the body in top condition with a regular stretching and conditioning routine.
-Professional ballerinas may also need to take regular classes in things such as pointe and variations.
+A professional ballerina typically practices at least 6-8 hours a day 6 days a week, to keep their body agile and strong.
+This includes regular ballet lessons, pointe lessons, stretching & conditioning routine and lastly rehearsals for upcoming productions.
+Professional Ballerinas may also need to take regular classes in things such as pointe and solo variations.

-It does not stop with that; the more shows you do, the more your confidence will grow.
-Professional ballerinas, in particular, are renowned for their self-assurance, and this is something which develops and increases over time with the number of stage shows they do.
+It does not stop with that, the more you participate in various performances, the more your confidence will grow.
+Professional ballerinas, in particular, are renowned for their self-assurance, and this is something which develops and increases over time with the number of rehearsal hours and performances they do.
 Indeed, as a performer gains experience and practice, they learn to trust their skills and understand the importance of maintaining a positive mindset and outlook.
 This, in turn, helps to build confidence and provides the necessary tools for a successful career in the performing arts.
-Furthermore, having a supportive network of family, friends, and colleagues can go a long way in helping to boost a performer’s confidence, allowing them to take risks and push the boundaries of their own.
+Furthermore, having a supportive network of family, friends, and colleagues can go a long way to boost a performer’s confidence, allowing them to take risks and push their own boundaries.